EU AI Act- Article 99 Penalties

 Introduction

 The European Union's Artificial Intelligence Act (EU AI Act) is a groundbreaking regulation aiming to address the ethical and legal challenges posed by artificial intelligence.
-Article 99, specifically, outlines the penalties for non-compliance with the Act.
+Article 99 of the EU AI Act introduces strict EU AI Act penalties and compliance obligations for organizations deploying artificial intelligence systems within the European Union.
 Understanding these penalties is crucial for businesses operating within the EU or dealing with EU citizens.
 In this article, we will delve into the fines and penalties associated with the EU AI Act, focusing on Article 99.

 The EU AI Act is a comprehensive legal framework designed to regulate AI technologies within the European Union.
 Its primary goal is to ensure that AI systems are safe, transparent, and respect fundamental rights.
 The Act categorizes AI systems based on risk levels, ranging from minimal to unacceptable.
 High-risk AI systems, such as those used in critical infrastructure, education, and law enforcement, face stricter regulations and compliance requirements.